cblearn/cblearn/paper/paper.md

 [e.g., @agarwal_generalized_2007; @tamuz_adaptively_2011; @van_der_maaten_stochastic_2012; @terada_local_2014;
 @amid2015; @anderton2019scaling; @ghosh2019landmark].
 Ordinal embedding algorithms estimate a metric representation, such that the distances between embedded objects reflect the similarity comparisons.
-These embedding algorithms have recently come into fashion in psychology and cognitive science to objectively quantify the perceived similarity of various stimuli
+These embedding algorithms have recently come into fashion in psychology and cognitive science  to quantify the perceived similarity of various stimuli objectively
 [e.g., @haghiri_estimation_2020; @wills_toward_2009; @roads_obtaining_2019].

 # Statement of need

 This work presents `cblearn`, an open-source Python package for comparison-based learning.
-In contrast to related packages, `cblearn` provides not just a specific algorithm but an ecosystem for comparison-based data with access to multiple real-world datasets and a collection of algorithm implementations.
+Unlike related packages, `cblearn` goes beyond specific algorithm implementations to provide an ecosystem for for comparison-based data with access to several real-world datasets and a collection of algorithm implementations.
 `cblearn` is fast and user-friendly for applications but flexible for research on new algorithms and methods.
 The package integrates well into the scientific Python ecosystem; for example, third-party functions for cross-validation or hyperparameter tuning of `scikit-learn` estimators can typically be used with `cblearn` estimators.
 Although our package is relatively new, it has already been used for algorithm development [@mandal2023revenue] and data analysis in several studies [@schonmann_using_2022; @kunstle_estimating_2022; @van_assen_identifying_2022; @zhao2023perceiving; @sauer2023seeing; @huber2024tracing].